 Depending on your perspective, you can either create the groups first, then build the population from them, or create the population first, then split it into various groups.

-For more details on groups and populations, see Neural groups and populations.
+For more details on groups and populations, see Groups, structures, and neuronal populations.

 Neuronal groups before the population

 Neural groups can be created as follow: